nhatanh002/webhook-faucet/README.md

 The only required runtime dependency needed is Redis (or another dropin replacement like Valkey or Keydb).
 It's recommended to deploy the redis instance on the same host, and connect to it using unix socket.
 An example configuration for that can be found at
 `./ops/redis.conf`.

-You can use supervisord to start and manage request-receiver and downstreamer using the config at `./ops/supervisor.conf`.
+You can use supervisord to start and manage `request-receiver` and `downstreamer` using the config at `./ops/supervisor.conf`.
 Or you can manually execute them yourself.
 No containerization yet since deployment is still pretty simple.
 Both redis and supervisor are available as a part of the nix development shell.

 There can be multiple `request-receiver` instances running at the same time, since the sockets use `SO_PORTREUSE` multiple running instances can increase throughput, which could help to scale up/down on demand.
 The `numprocs` config for supervisor can be used for this.
 Keep that number below the number of cpu cores.
 Operator can further tune performance with cpu load balancing and cpu affinity, but those are probably not necessary.
+There should only be a single `downstreamer` running at a time, which is safeguarded by a pid file, to make sure the order of requests pushed to downstream is preserved, and there's no point to increase concurrency here anyway: we want to *slow* the traffic rate down.

+Both `request-receiver` and `downstreamer` try to gracefully shutdown when they receive SIGTERM.
+Sometimes you'd want either of them to terminate immediately instead, which requires SIGKILL.
+Even with ungraceful shutdown like that it's still improbable to leave anything in inconsistent state thanks to how Redis works.

 Both executables source their config from environment variables as defined in `.env.example`, if there's an `.env` file as you'd expect they would populate their processes' with the environment variables defined there in the familiar `dotenv` manner.
 Some important variables:
 * `DOWNSTREAM_APP_URL`: base url of the downstream backend that the worker would push request to
 * `SHOPIFY_CLIENT_SECRET`: shopify application's client secret, used to verify the webhook request's hmac signature
-* `BASE_DELAY_MS`: the base delay between downstream pushes in milliseconds, used for rate control.
-The worker would adapt the actual delay with this as a base, and with recent push latencies as an estimate of the downstream's load status.
+* `BASE_DELAY_MS`: the base delay between downstream pushes in milliseconds, used for rate control. `downstreamer` would adapt the actual delay with this as a base, and with recent push latencies as an estimate of the downstream's load status.
-* `WORKER_REST`: worker's rest between Redis work queue check during idle periods, in second.
+* `WORKER_REST`: `downstreamer`'s rest between Redis work queue check during idle periods, in second.
 * `WORKER_BATCH`: the number of requests the worker pulls from the redis work queue.
-* `DOWNSTREAM_LOCKFILE`: path to worker's pid file.
-Necessary to make sure there's only one downstreamer worker process running at a given time.
+* `DOWNSTREAM_LOCKFILE`: path to `downstreamer`'s pid file.
+Necessary to make sure there's only one `downstreamer` worker process running at a given time.

 Rust's specific variables to control logging and backtrace: